HKUST-Aerial-Robotics/Teach-Repeat-Replan/README.md

 # Hardware

 The onboard computer (carried on the drone) communicates with the ground station with Wifi or Ethernet.
 As shown in the below figure.
-Remember to start the roscore on the onboard computer, to reduce transfering delay while controlling the drone.
+Remember to start the roscore on the onboard computer, to reduce the delay of data transfer while controlling the drone.

  <p align="center">
   <img src="https://github.com/HKUST-Aerial-Robotics/Teach-Repeat-Replan/blob/experiment/files/hardware.png" width = "757" height = "562">